Advertisement

 Official Application

-Apply directly through the official Peoria Housing Authority portal.
-Applications are free — never pay anyone to apply on your behalf.
+Contact Peoria Housing Authority directly to request an application.
+Applications are always free — never pay anyone to apply on your behalf.

 WARNING: DO NOT PAY ANYONE TO APPLY FOR HOUSING